DEATHB4DEFEAT/SculkMod/README.md

 - Can't sleep, but can set spawn
 + Don't activate sculk sensors unless standing on them
 - Blind
-+ Can dig through sculk and gain a large speed boost, while doing so you are completely invisible
++ Dig through sculk and gain a 1.5x speed boost, while doing so you are completely invisible
++ While inside a sculk block you regenerate 1 heart every 2 seconds
-+ Being within 8 blocks of a sculk catalyst will grant you the effects of the sonic pulse ability detailed below
++ Being within 8 blocks of a sculk sensor will grant you the effects of the sonic pulse ability detailed below
 + Every 10 seconds, can send a "sonic pulse" to unblind self and give night vision for 2.5 seconds
 + Show a glow effect around anything not crouching within a 10-block radius of you